snowyu/quasar-ts-seed/README.md

 * Typescript Declare files of the quasar and plugins injected properties.
 * Use [vue-class-component](https://github.com/vuejs/vue-class-component) and  [vue-property-decorators](https://github.com/kaorun343/vue-property-decorator) to define component
 * use [Jest](https://jestjs.io/) to unit test.
+  * the quasar-cli known the .babelrc only, so I have to keep two babel config files, one(babel.config.js) for jest, .babelrc for quasar-cli
+    * It's a quasar-cli bug.

 ```ts
 import { Vue, Component, Prop } from 'vue-property-decorator'